A normal physical examination cannot be used as the sole means to exclude significant injury in patients with abdominal trauma.

 Anterior abdominal region.

 MVCs account for the majority of cases of significant blunt abdominal trauma across all demographic groups, with the spleen by far the most commonly involved organ.
-With penetrating trauma, abdominal SWs are ...
+With penetrating trauma, abdominal SWs are roughly 3 ...